itzgee.com

 The identity layer

 One identity provider fronts every application — there are no per-app passwords to leak.
-Accounts exist by invitation only, and two-factor authentication is enrolled as part of account creation, not offered as an afterthought.
+Access to the apps is granted by invitation, per person, and sign-in is by passkey: a device-bound credential unlocked with a fingerprint, face or PIN that never leaves your hardware.
 Enrolment and recovery flows carry bot-resistant challenges.

 • invite-only